GeraldB69/fastapi_store/README.md

-# FastAPI Store [Work in progress]
+# FastAPI Store

-> **Learning project** — FastAPI e-commerce backend built step by step, without a database (in-memory store).
-Each iteration introduces a new FastAPI pattern.
+> **Learning project :** Each iteration introduces a new pattern.
+Work in progress...

 A **FastAPI** e-commerce backend project.
 Data is stored in memory (no database yet), focused on learning FastAPI patterns: